 I adore japanese sweet potatoes and they always bring back memories of cold days in Japan when I would pick them up wrapped in paper from a vendor cooking them on coals on the street or outside a little convenience shop.
 They are my favorite snack, require only a little sea salt, and taste amazing to me.
-I pick up mine from Milliken Farms on Wednesdays at the Santa Monica Farmer's Markets or from Trader Joe's here in Los Angeles.
 Note that they take longer to cook than the kale and onions!

 Tempeh is made from fermented soybeans and one of my preferred ways to eat protein.
 Through the fermentation process the phytic acid is reduced and the iron availability is increased!
 I always need more iron in my diet and plant-based sources of protein so this is a winner for me.
 I fell in love with it in Indonesia where it is a staple part of their diet.

 In this preparation I use pan-fried spiced tempeh, baked sweet potatoes, kale, and red onions topped with a tahini dressing.
 I tend to make a big batch of tahini dressing to have around but if you were to prepare this in one sitting, start by pre-heating the oven, getting the vegetables washed and ready for the oven.
 Make the dressing and then prepare the tempeh.
 The timing should be perfect at about 45 minutes - 1 hour for what could be a few meals for the week.